 It is important to understand that communications are regulated differently in many regions and countries.
 For example, European RF regulations are very different from the regulations used in North America.
 When deploying a WLAN, please take the time to learn about rules and policies of the local regulatory domain authority.
+However, since the rules vary around the globe, it is beyond the capabilities of this book to reference the different regulations.
+Additionally, the CWNA exam will not reference the RF regulations of the FCC or those specific to any other country.

-More information about the ITU-R can be found at www.itu.int/ITU-R/.
+More information about the ITU-R can be found at www.itu.int/ITU-R.

-Institute of Electrical and Electronics Engineers (IEEE)
+Institute of Electrical and Electronics Engineers

-The Institute of Electrical and Electronics Engineers, commonly known as the IEEE, is a global professional society with more than 350,000 members.
+The Institute of Electrical and Electronics Engineers, commonly known as the IEEE, is a global professional society with about 400,000 members in 160 countries.
 The IEEE's mission is to "foster technological innovation and excellence for the benefit of humanity."
 To networking professionals, that means creating the standards that we use to communicate.